arora-aditya/ECE208/_review/REVIEW.md

 4. Convert overall clause to CNF
 5. Write CNF file

-Our final results for this algorithm were compared with the output of a more [traditional vertex cover algorithm](https://github.com/arora-aditya/ECE208/blob/master/GraphCover/min_graph_cover.py).
+Our final results for this algorithm were compared with the output of a more [traditional vertex cover algorithm](https://github.com/arora-aditya/ECE208/blob/master/GraphCover/min_graph_cover.py) that basically uses brute force to determine the minimum cover.

 ---